 Images can play a powerful role in determining the impact of printed publications, websites and other marketing vehicles.
 Photography, artwork, graphs, maps and illustrations are an integral part of communications and branding efforts.
 You can acquire images a few ways – take your own photos, request coverage from a College of Arts and Sciences photographer, hire a professional, use free photo sites or purchase images.
 The college maintains an online image gallery on Flickr which can be used across the college..

-The College of Arts and Sciences has several staff photographers who can provide free photography for events, class sessions, faculty headshots or any other photography needs you may have.
-To request photography coverage, please fill out this Photography Request Form.
-Requests for coverage should be submitted at least two weeks in advance.
+The College of Arts and Sciences has several staff photographers who can provide free photography for events, class sessions, professional headshots or any other photography needs you may have.
+To set up a faculty or staff headshot, please fill out this Headshot Request Form.
+To request photography coverage for anything other than headshots, please fill out this Photography Request Form.
+Requests should be submitted at least two weeks in advance.
 Filling out the form does not guarantee that a staff photographer will be able to fulfill your request.